Interprofessional Leadership in Healthcare Online Certificate

 About the Program

-This five-month, fully online certificate program prepares learners with the knowledge and practice skills to effectively lead interprofessional teams.
-This program is designed for individuals from all health professions and settings, who are either leading or aspiring to lead interprofessional teams.
-It is open to professionals with three or more years of professional experience.
-Learners participate in online live classrooms and engage with online learning modules featuring interactive exercises, videos, and journals.
+This five-month, fully online certificate program equips learners with the knowledge and skills to effectively lead interprofessional teams.
+Our program is designed for individuals with three or more years of professional experience in any health profession or setting, who lead, or aspire to lead, interprofessional teams.
+Learners participate in weekly live, online classrooms and engage with self-paced online learning modules featuring interactive exercises, videos, and journals.
 The online live classroom sessions use Project ECHO® to facilitate technology-enabled, peer-to-peer, collaborative learning, which adopts an ‘all teach, all learn’ approach.

 - Cost: $1,000 for the entire program